The Somali and the Forest Spirit Season 2 anime will be based on an ongoing manga series. But when will Somali to Mori no Kamisama Season 2 come out?

 The good news is that manga readers who wish to read ahead of the anime can buy Volume 6 in English and read what comes next.
 The bad news is that there currently isn’t enough source material for creating Somali to Mori no Kamisama Season 2.

-Somali to Mori no Kamisama Season 2 release
+Somali to Mori no Kamisama Season 2 release date depends on the manga creator

 As of the last update, Satelight, Crunchyroll, or any company related to the production of the anime has not officially confirmed the Somali to Mori no Kamisama Season 2 release date.
 Nor has the production of a Somali and the Forest Spirit sequel been announced.